mazharku/FunctionalProgramming/README.md

 3. Pure functions are easier to optimize, since their behavior is predictable and can be memoized or cached.

 ## #Higher-order Function
+A function that takes one or more functions as arguments, or returns a function as its result.
+Basically, It's a function that operates on functions. higher order function more related to category mathematics than mathematical function

+before java 8, java doesn't support functional style code.

 ## #Referential Transparency